GfSE/SAF-Specification/viewpoints/System-Context-Exchange-Viewpoint.md

 ## Concern
 * How does the system or a system element interact with the test environment?
 * How is the system interacting with the identified external entities?
+* What are the Interface Requirements imposed on the system?
 * What are the external conceptual entities the system interacts with in the respective context?
 * What are the functional interfaces of the system?
 * What are the interactions among the systems users / user classes?
-* What are the interface requirements imposed on the system?
 * What are the items exchanged at the boundary of the system with external entities?
 * What kind of information or what kind of items are exchanged between the system and external entities (incl. actors)?
 * Which information is exchanged between the system and external entities?
 ## Presentation
-An IBD featuring the SOI, the System Context Element(s) and Connector(s) for each identified Interface from SOI to the respective Context Element(s).
+An IBD featuring the SOI, the System Context Elements and connectors for each identified Interface from SOI to the respective Context Element(s).
 An Interface is a connection resource for hooking on the SOI to other Context Element(s).
 Item flow(s) are defined for each exchange on the identified Interface.
-Connectors/ports may contain reference to the Interface Document(s) if applicable.
+Connectors/ports may contain reference to the Interface Documents if applicable.
 Note: more than one IBD focused on different areas of interest may be used in oder to keep the view comprehensive.
-Depending on the Stakeholder Concern(s) the Item Exchange information might be suppressed.
+Depending on the Stakeholder Concerns the Item Exchange information might be suppressed.

 ## Profile Model Reference
 * Connector [UML_Standard_Profile]